In the past, sports teams were always separate entities.

 The new F1 logo is trying to connect with a new audience.
 With an almost “gaming” feel I think does this very well but it is important when rebranding, especially in sports, that you don’t leave behind the loyal existing fans.

 Because without the fans, sport would be a pretty boring prospect.
 A lot of existing fans felt a little betrayed by the lack of reflection.

 Eurosport was, in our opinion, in major need of a refresh.
 The logo had began to look old and weathered, and the refreshed logo simplifies everything with a brand new, modern typeface, and the single star representing the European aspect.

-The brand has a more flexible logo, with the ability for application online and in digital and social channels using the monogram.
+The brand has a more flexible logo (which must’ve been a clever addition to the design brief) with the ability for application online and in digital and social channels using the monogram.